DataDog/integrations-extras/1e/README.md

 5. Send an email to [1E support](mailto:support@1e.com) with the Datadog API key and site to activate your 1E Datadog integration.

 6. 1Es team will be in touch once your account has been set up.
-Once it's been setup, navigate to the Metrics Explorer within Datadog to see metrics begin to flow in.
+Once it's been setup, navigate to the [Metrics Explorer][7] within Datadog to see metrics begin to flow in.

 ## Data Collected